cs01/gdbgui/README.rst

 Flags (all are optional):
-  -h, --help            show this help message and exit -p PORT, --port PORT  The port on which gdbgui will be hosted --host HOST           The host ip address on which gdbgui serve.
+  -h, --help            show this help message and exit -p PORT, --port PORT  The port on which gdbgui will be hosted.
+Defaults to
+                        5000
+  --host HOST           The host ip address on which gdbgui serve.
+Defaults to
+                        127.0.0.1
-  -r, --remote          Shortcut to sets host to 0.0.0.0 and suppress browser from opening.
+  -r, --remote          Shortcut to sets host to 0.0.0.0 and suppress browser
+                        from opening.
 This allows remote access to gdbgui and is useful when running on a remote machine that you want to view/debug from your local browser, or let someone else debug your application remotely.
-  -g GDB, --gdb GDB     Path to gdb executable or lldb-mi executable.
-Defaults is 'gdb'. lldb
+  -g GDB, --gdb GDB     Path to gdb or lldb executable.
+Defaults to gdb. lldb
-                        support is experimental and not fully functional at this time.
+                        support is experimental.
-  -v, --version         Print gdbgui version
+  --lldb                Use lldb commands (experimental) -v, --version         Print version --hide_gdbgui_upgrades
+                        Hide messages regarding newer version of gdbgui.
+                        Defaults to False.
-  --debug               The debug flag of gdbgui.
+  --debug               The debug flag of this Flask application.
 Pass this
-                        flag when debugging gdbgui itself to automatically reload the server when changes are detected.
-  -n, --no_browser          By default, the browser will open with gdb gui.
-Pass
-                        this flag so the browser does not open.
+                        flag when debugging gdbgui itself to automatically reload the server when changes are detected -n, --no_browser      By default, the browser will open with gdb gui.
+Pass this flag so the browser does not open.
+  -x GDB_CMD_FILE, --gdb_cmd_file GDB_CMD_FILE
+                        Execute GDB commands from file.

 Compatibility
 -------------